linode/docs/docs/guides/applications/configuration-management/ansible/deploy-web-server-and-more-with-ansible/index.md

 The playbook is already written out for you.
 All that is needed is to add two parameters; a hashed password and the IP address of the log server.

 ### 1. Create hashed, plain-text password
 Run this command from your Ansible control plane.
-The command will prompt you for a password.
-Enter a password that will be used to access the webserver.
+The command prompts you for a password.
+This password is used to access the webservers.

      python3 -c "from passlib.hash import sha512_crypt; import getpass; print(sha512_crypt.hash(getpass.getpass()))"